Dumosh: Infrastructure

-Batlava Airport
+Dumosh-Batllava Airfield

-Batlava Airport or Batlava-Donja Penduha Airfield, a Kosovo airport, is a former military airport in the village of Dumosh, near Lake Batlava and the towns of Batlava and Podujevo.
+Dumosh-Batllava Airfield, a Kosovo airport, is a former military airport in the village of Dumosh, near Lake Batllava and the village of Batllava and the city of Podujevë.

-In 1936, Aeroput used the airport on the Belgrade-Podujevo-Skopje line using the Aeroput MMS-3 plane.
+In 1936, Aeroput used the airport on the Belgrade-Podujevë-Skopje line using the Aeroput MMS-3 plane.
 The airport was later rebuilt for military use by the Yugoslav army and air force.
 It was damaged in 1999 during the NATO bombing of the Federal Republic of Yugoslavia.